- What is Big Data Engineering and What does a Big Data Engineer do?

 - Data engineers offer the backbone for analytics apps and are familiar with data structures used in BI, Analytics, and Machine Learning, thus learning those applications in addition to analytical abilities and becoming a data consumer is a natural progression.

-- Data engineers currently handle the platforms of data applications and would have understanding of network interconnection, so it’s a natural progression to also manage the platforms of other applications, such as telephony and email.
+- Data engineers currently handle the platforms of data applications and would have an understanding of network interconnection, so it’s a natural progression to also manage the platforms of other applications, such as telephony and email.

 - Transition to project management – By managing data pipelines, data engineers can gain a better understanding of the moving parts that go into most data projects.
 This will bring the engineer closer to the business, allowing them to take a more holistic view of what the data engineer, data analyst, application developer, and user/client are doing.